 RS-BA1 User Interface

 The graphical user interface for the Remote Control Program is shown in Figure 1.
-The same control panel and menus are used for all radio models, with items greyed-out if the radio does not support them.

 Left/right mouse click on a knob to turn it counter-clockwise or clockwise, respectively.

 The radio panel window is 6.0" H x 7.8" W on a typical 22" display.
 The size is not adjustable, and it is not affected by the screen dpi setting.
 Labels on the buttons are 0.1" high.

 RS-BA1 works well with the Windows screen magnifier utility.

 Some radio menu items can be set using RS-BA1 menus.
 For example, the View→Set Mode menu can be used to configure the Notch Filter and Meter Peak Hold settings.
 Selecting each item in the View→Operating Panels menu opens a small sub-screen with controls, such as the Noise Reduction level, Filter options, and CW Keyer settings.
 Many of these sub-screens are also accessible by right-clicking buttons in the graphical radio panel.